 Will the Housing Costs Element cover my full rent?

 The amount of the Housing Costs Element included in your assessment of Universal Credit may not cover your full rent.

-It may be reduced due to ineligible service charges, an under-occupancy (Bedroom Tax) reduction or a Housing Costs Contribution (non-dependant deduction).
+It may be reduced due to ineligible service charges, an under-occupancy (Bedroom Tax) reduction / Local Housing Allowance or a Housing Costs Contribution (non-dependant deduction).

 What the Housing Costs Element won’t pay for

 You can’t get a Housing Costs Element for: